Bruce C. McKinney

 Fax: (910) 962-7061

 Dr. Bruce C. McKinney graduated from high school in Ipswich, Massachusetts.
 He received his B.A. in psychology from The University of New Hampshire and his M.A. and Ph.D. in speech communication from The Pennsylvania State University.
-Professor McKinney teaches courses in concepts in communication studies, mediation, communication theory, and negotiation.
-He also teaches a graduate course in conflict management for the Department of Public and International Affair’s MPA program and courses in decision-making and negotiation for the graduate certificate in conflict management for the same department.
-Professor McKinney is also past President of the UNCW Faculty Senate.
+He teaches courses in concepts in communication studies, mediation, communication theory, and negotiation.
+McKinney also teaches graduate courses in conflict management for the Department of Public and International Affairs’ MA program in conflict management.

 Professor McKinney has taught in Vietnam for Cleverlearn, Royal Education, and Vietnam National University in Hanoi.
 He has studied Vietnamese perceptions of communication education, public relations, and conflict management.
 His publications include articles about Vietnam in Asian Profile, Public Relations Quarterly, The Canadian Journal of Peace Research and The Carolinas Communication Annual.
 His most recent publication is “The Impact of Presentation Form, Entrepreneurial Passion, and Perceived Preparedness on Obtaining Grant Funding” which was published in the Journal of Business and Technical Communication.
 The article is co-authored with Dr. Craig Galbraith of the Cameron School of Business at UNCW.
 McKinney is married to Le Thi Hong Trang whom he met while teaching in Ho Chi Minh City.
 He has also taught at James Madison University (Virginia) and Angelo State University (Texas).
 McKinney taught at UNCW from 1990-1999 and returned to UNCW in 2005.